-It is an opportunity to present your case to the Home Office and outline why asylum ought to be granted.
+It is an opportunity to present your case to the Home Office and outline why your apply for asylum ought to be granted.
 The interview is conducted in English- if this is not your first language, a translator will be arranged.

 It is advised that you ask for your interview to be recorded.
 This must be done at least 24 hours before the interview is scheduled to start.
 You can request a female or male interviewer depending on what you would feel most comfortable with.

 The only person permitted to attend the interview alongside you is your lawyer.
 However, this service is not covered by Legal Aid.
 The interviews can last for a few hours, and you are entitled to ask for a break as and when you need it.